Wikinggaffa/BundleHustle/README.md

 - Open `index.html` in a browser to play.
 - Run `node tests/test_game.js` to execute a small logic test of the core loop.

+## Farm Game

+A simple farming prototype is available as well.
+Open `farm.html` in a browser to plant seeds, grow crops, and sell your harvest.
+Core logic lives in `farmGame.js` and is tested with `tests/test_farmGame.js`.